-8.14 Construction materials
+8.1 Construction materials

-- Brickwork has been selected as the primary building material for its durability, high thermal mass and intrinsic sustainable qualities. - Selected brick types are manufactured in the UK within 250 miles of the site, which contributes to achieving lower embodied carbon. - Thick walls will allow for a good level of insulation. - All materials will, where possible, be rated A or A+ under the BRE's Green Guide. - A detailed material schedule will be submitted separately as part of the planning application.
+- Brickwork has been selected as the primary building material for its durability, high thermal mass and intrinsic sustainable qualities. - Selected brick types are manufactured in the UK within 250 miles of the site, which contributes to achieving lower embodied carbon. - Thick walls will allow for a good level of insulation. - All materials will, where possible, be rated A or A+ under the BRE's Green Guide.